dickhardt/openid-key-binding/openid-connect-key-binding-1_0.md

 &redirect_uri=https%3A%2F%2Fclient.example.org%2Fcb
 ```

-If a DPoP header is included in the token request to the RP, and the `dpop_jkt` parameter was not included in the authentication request, the OP MUST NOT include the `cnf` claim in the ID Token.
+If a DPoP header is included in the token request to the OP, and the `dpop_jkt` parameter was not included in the authentication request, the OP MUST NOT include the `cnf` claim in the ID Token.

 > This prevents an existing deployment using DPoP for access token from having them included in ID Tokens accidentally.

 The OP MUST perform all verification steps as described in [RFC9449] section 5.

-In addition, the OP MUST also confirm the `code` in the DPoP token `nonce` claim matches the `code` in the token request.
+In addition, the OP MUST also confirm the authorization code in the DPoP token `nonce` claim matches the `code` value in the token request.

 ## Token Response

-If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in [7800] set to the jwk of the user's public key and with  `typ` set to `dpop+jwt` in the ID Token's protected header.
+If the token request was successful, the OP MUST return an ID Token containing the `cnf` claim as defined in [7800] set to the jwk of the user's public key and with  `typ` set to `dpop+id_token` in the ID Token's protected header.

 Non-normative example of the ID Token payload: